9 mood board examples that’ll inspire you to create your own

 Get inspired to make your own mood board and communicate your visual designs with these 9 awesome examples

 Need to create a mood board but your well of inspiration has dried up?
 No worries.
-Justinmind is here to help.
+Justinmind the prototyping tool is here to help.

 We’ve scoured the design community’s favorite internet hotspots (OK, so Dribbble and Behance) to gather a collection of 9 inspiring mood board examples that will inspire you to make your own.

 Create your mood board in minutes with Justinmind – it’s free.

 You’ve got everything from colors and fonts to icons and patterns to feast your eyes on.
 Next time you need to rustle up a mood board for a client (or just for fun!), you won’t be lost.

 A mood board is a way for people to communicate ideas in a visual way.
 They are collages of text, imagery and samples of objects in a composition.
 Often words fail us when we’re trying to capture imaginations and explain our ideas.

 A visual on the other hand can pack a punch.
 They can express an idea much faster than words.
 Using a mood board is a great way to show your vision to would-be stakeholders, colleagues and, well, your Pinterest followers.